 An empty feeling nested itself in the hollow of his chest.
 Sasuke lied back down on the bed, staring at the gray ceiling and drowning in the feeling that rapidly began to consume him.

 Like a means for him to protect you…

-He lifted an arm up, his half lidded in something familiar like sadness, heavy with loss.
+He lifted an arm up, his chest filling with something familiar like sadness, heavy with loss.
 He poked his forehead, holding onto the feeling, pretending the way his nails pinched at his skin was the same way Itachi's did.